Merthyr Tydfil: Football

 The town was home to the professional Football League club Merthyr Town F.C.
 (1909), which folded in the 1930s; Merthyr Tydfil AFC was founded in 1945.
-In 1987 it won the Welsh Cup and qualified for the European Cup Winners' Cup.
+In 1987, it won the Welsh Cup and qualified for the European Cup Winners' Cup.
 The year 2008 marked the centennial of football at Penydarren Park.
 After going into liquidation in 2010, the club dropped down three divisions, reverted to the name of Merthyr Town and made Rhiw Dda'r its new home ground.
-After promotion the club moved back to Penydarren Park in July 2011.
+After promotion, the club moved back to Penydarren Park in July 2011.

 Rugby

 Union

-Merthyr RFC is known as "the Ironmen".
-It was one of the 12 founding clubs of the Welsh Rugby Union in 1881.
+Merthyr RFC, known as the Ironmen, was one of the 12 founding clubs of the Welsh Rugby Union in 1881.
 It competes in the Principality Premiership and plays home games at The Wern.

 League

-From 2017, semi-professional League 1 club South Wales Ironmen, previously known as "South Wales Scorpions", plays in the town at Merthyr RFC's ground, The Wern.
+From 2017, semi-professional League 1 club South Wales Ironmen, known previously as the South Wales Scorpions, plays in the town at Merthyr RFC's ground, The Wern.
 Merthyr is also home to the Tydfil Wildcats Rugby League team, which played at The Cage in Troedyrhiw until September 2010.
 Merthyr Tydfil was one of the first rugby league sides in Wales in 1907 and beat the first touring Australian side in 1908.

 Mountain biking

 Bikepark Wales, the UK's first purpose-built mountain biking centre, is located at Gethin Woods, Merthyr Tydfil.
+Spread across 1200 acres, Bike Park Wales is the UK’s premier mountain bike park and has its most diverse selection of all-weather mountain bike trails.